lavary/laravel-menu/README.md

 Let's proceed with an example:

-We suppose our `User` model can check whether the user has a permisson or not:
+We suppose our `User` model can check whether the user has a permission or not:

 ```php
 <?php